• Skip to primary navigation

 Finger Painting with Rice – A Sensory Dream

 Some things just go better together: ketchup & mustard.
 Peanut butter & jelly.
 Paint & rice.
 No, seriously!
-Finger painting with rice is uh-mazing.
+Finger painting with rice is uh-mazing and a sensory dream come true.

 An outstretched hand is covered in neon green paint and colorful rice.